hovinh/docker-ds-training/README.md

 ## dockerize-anaconda3-interact-multicontainers

 Status: Call out for PR.
+Please check `workflow` folder for provided example.
+I was not able to make it work in my computer yet.

 Objective:Run two or more containers altogether and can interact/communicate among them; potentially make use of DockerCompose.